-You may have seen ‘Whose Line is it Anyway’ on television.
-That is short-form.
-For those of you who haven’t, in a short-form show you will usually see a team of improvisers play a number of different improv games each with their own rules e.g. You perform a scene where you have to break into a rap or change what you say when you hear the buzzer or pull lines out of a hat.
-It’s usually silly, it’s very fun but it doesn’t forget the core improv skills of listening and building with your scene partner.
-Audience suggestions fuel the fun throughout.
+In a short form show you will usually see a team of improvisers play a number of different improv games each with their own rules e.g. You perform a scene where you have to break into a rap or change what you say when you hear the buzzer or pull lines out of a hat.
+It’s usually silly, it’s very fun but it doesn’t forget the core improv skills.

-Usually starting with one suggestion from the audience, long-form has no set rules like short-form.
-The improvisers must Yes And to build the scene together and discover characters and patterns which make the scene interesting, engaging (and possibly funny).
+Usually starting with one suggestion from the audience, long form has no set rules like short-form.
+The improvisers must build characters and scenario scene together.
 It can be very engaging to watch and even more enjoyable to perform.
 There are infinite structures that long-form can be used in for performance.
-Notable structures include the Armando, the Harold and the La Ronde.
 Long-form skills offer a very useful tool for writers and actors.

 Whereas long-form may follow more abstract creative ideas between scenes, narrative is what is it says on the tin.
-The performers use their improv skills and knowledge of story structure to create a narrative on stage from audience suggestions.
+The performers use their improv skills and knowledge of story structure to perform a story on stage.
 Many groups who perform narrative improv perform in a certain style or genre.
-For example ‘Austentatious’ perform in the style of a play of a Jane Austen novel, The Showstoppers perform in the style of a west end musical and The Mayday’s Happily Never After show is performed in the style of a Tim Burton film.
-Once you’ve learned the basics, pick a style and go make an awesome narrative show.

 Most of the Dingbats workshops are facilitated by Ed Pithie.
-Ed is an experienced improviser who was first introduced to improv around 9 years ago.
-He has performed with Play it by Ear, Slow Loris, Fireflies and with City Impro at sell-out shows at the Camden Fringe and Brighton Fringe.
-Ed has trained with The Maydays, Hoopla and the Nursery (all brilliant schools which you should check out if you are London or Brighton based).
-Ed has a degree from the University of Kent in Drama and Film where, believe it or not, he spent a lot of his course focusing on improvisation and where he was first introduced to the art.
-Since moving back to his home town of Crawley (West Sussex) he has set up a weekly drop-in workshop in Horley (Surrey) and has been teaching every week for over 5 years.
+Ed is an experienced improviser who was first introduced to improv around 10 years ago.
+He has performed with Play it by Ear, Slow Loris, Fireflies, the Dingbats House Team, Slapbot, and City Impro at sell-out shows at the Camden Fringe, Brighton Fringe and Edinburgh Festival Fringe.
+Ed has trained with The Maydays, Hoopla, the Nursery (all brilliant schools which you should check out if you are London or Brighton based) and the UCB.
+Ed has been teaching the weekly drop-in workshop in Horley (Surrey) every week for over nine years.